zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 ### Prerequisites ###

-This lab assumes you have completed the following labs:
-- Lab: Start Oracle Analytics Server
+Login to Oracle Analytics Server

 Access to the following files:
  * Attrition training.xlsx